Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

 We lastly turn to consider a WSD-like LRS~\citep{zhai2022scaling,hu2024minicpm}, which comprises a $K_1$-step {\bf stable phase} followed by a $K_2$-step {\bf decay phase}, for a total $K=K_1 + K_2$ steps, given by

-where $\lambda$ is chosen such that $\varphi(Kh) =b$.
+where $\zeta$ is chosen such that $\varphi(Kh) =b$.
 For brevity, we assume $h=1$ and let $r =K_2/K$.
-This schedule is thus characterized by three hyperparameters: the largest learning rate $a$, the final learning rate $b$, and the decay proportion $r$ controlling the decay-phase length.
+This schedule is thus characterized by three hyperparameters: the peak learning rate $a$, the final learning rate $b$, and the decay proportion $r$, which controls the duration of decay-phase.
 (The warmup phase is omitted, as it does not affect our analysis.)

 \begin{theorem}[Scaling law for WSD-like LRS] Under Assumption~\ref{assump: task-difficulty}, we have for the LRS~\eqref{eqn: wsd-1}: